Need to talk? Call 1800 882 436.

 After birth, your baby will likely be admitted to a neonatal intensive care unit (a hospital unit that specialises in caring for newborn babies).

-Treatment for rhesus disease after birth can include:
+Treatment for haemolytic disease of the newborn after birth can include:

 • light treatment (known as phototherapy)